 - (i) Conducted internal audit in accordance with the risk based/driven internal audit plan.
-3 routine audits and 1 special audit were carried out during the financial year.
-The areas reviewed by the Internal Audit Department were the Complex Department, Finance Department's disbursement of transactions and maintenance function of IT Department. - (ii) Reviewed the internal control procedures as stipulated in the Group's Standing Instructions and Standard Operating Procedures.
+4 routine audits and 1 special audit were carried out during the financial year.
+The areas reviewed by the Internal Audit Department were the Human Resource Department's record of staff recruitment, transfer and termination, Finance Department's disbursement of transactions, Complex Department's rental receivable status and the Group's insurance policies; - (ii) Reviewed the internal control procedures as stipulated in the Group's Standing Instructions and Standard Operating Procedures.
 During the same period, Standing Instructions and Standard Operating Procedures of the departments were being jointly reviewed and updated, and practical internal control procedures were incorporated; - (iii) Reviewed the recurrent related party transactions of the Company and its Group; and - (iv) Attended the Management Committee and Risk Management Committee meetings.